CanntAim/Vista-core-API/readme.md

 cmake .
 make
 ```
 It should compile succesfully (I had some warnings using default flags, will try to get rid of them if I have time).
-You can include this as a dependency in another project, I'll assume whoever is using this knowns how to this.
+I have included a proper cmake file in the repository that you can use to generate a makefile.
+You can include the resulting binary as a dependency in another project.
+Or if you prefer you can include the source directly in your project and compile it using your own makefile.